Dave-team/Knowledge-base/Business-Intelligence/Communication examples.md

 Dave

 (Add a well sized image to the email - people are less likely to open attachments.
 Still do add an attachment as PDT so people can reference and store it should they want to.)

+**Quarterly roadmap revision to Tony**
+Hi Tony,

+We've revisited the BI roadmap for Q2.
+Key points:
+Re-assigned projects in the 'BI Internal Tracker' - projects assigned to Dave are the highest priority and projects assigned to BI Executive will be great wins when they join - these are all less high priority for the business.
+We have lots on in Q2.
+We believe what's planned for is achievable as the larger projects (Upsell, Royalties, GM) will roll into H2, and the other projects are scoped to be quicker wins.
+Anything we don't finish will be re-assessed and rolled over to H2 pending on speed and hiring.
+Let me know if you have any questions, feedback, or if it helps to run through this in person before circulating more widely.

+Thanks,

+Dave

+**Prioritization question Slack**
+Hey Tony.
+We’re planning Q2 and the two big projects for Finance are Royalties calculation and the GM logic revision.
+Given how cross-functional these are (especially with Tech) it probably makes most sense to start with one of these.
+In your mind, which is higher priority and when would be good to kick that off?

 ## Announcement messages